Antidepressants for ADHD: Does Zoloft (Sertraline) Treat or Worsen ADHD?

-Have you or your loved one suffered from ADHD?
+Have you or your loved one been suffering from ADHD?
 If so, you may be on the lookout for the best medicine.
+While the most common and FDA-approved choices for this condition are stimulant medications (Adderall, Focalin, Dexedrine) and non-stimulants (Strattera, Clonidine, Intuniv), antidepressants are sometimes prescribed off-label.
 What is the best antidepressant for ADHD?
-Doctors have been using Zoloft to treat several mental conditions.
-Can they use it to treat ADHD?
-We’ll find out in this review, including dosage and possible side effects from the use of Zoloft for ADHD.
+Doctors have been using Zoloft for this purpose.
+This medication is also used to treat several mental conditions.

 Get proper treatment for worsening ADHD from expert doctors.
 Click the button below to book your appointment.